 \begin{Satz} Let $n,m\in\NN$, and $\rr:\CC\to\CC$ be a continuous function which at some point is real differentiable with non-vanishing derivative.
 Then $\mathcal{NN}^\rr_{n,m,2n+2m+5}$ is universal if and only if $\rr$ is neither holomorphic, nor antiholomorphic, nor $\RR$-affine. \end{Satz} Here $\mathcal{NN}^\rr_{n,m,W}$ denotes the set of complex-valued neural networks with input dimension $n$, output dimension $m$, activation function $\rr$, and $W$ neurons per hidden layer.
 These neural networks are alternating compositions

-of affine maps $V_1:\CC^n\to\CC^W$, $V_2,\ldots,V_{L-1}:\CC^W\to\CC^W$, $V_L:\CC^W\to\CC^m$, and componentwise applications of the activation function $\rr$, see \cref{chap:preliminaries} for a detailed definition.
+of affine maps $V_0:\CC^n\to\CC^W$, $V_1,\ldots,V_{L-1}:\CC^W\to\CC^W$, $V_L:\CC^W\to\CC^m$, and componentwise applications of the activation function $\rr$, see \cref{chap:preliminaries} for a detailed definition.

-Studying the expressivity of neural networks is an important part of the mathematical analysis of deep learning.
-We contribute a qualitative result in that direction.
+Studying the expressivity of neural networks is an important part of the mathematical analysis of deep learning. \cref{thm:intro} is a \emph{qualitative} result in that direction.
 Such qualitative results naturally precede the investigation of approximation rates, i.e., the decay of approximation errors as the class of approximants increases.
 Our focus is on qualitative results, but to show how our methods can also be used to derive quantitative bounds, we prove such a result for the case of smooth and non-polyharmonic activation functions, i.e., we derive an upper bound on the depth necessary to achieve an approximation accuracy less than $\eps$, for a prescribed approximation accuracy $\eps>0$; see \cref{thm:quant}.